McFly reunite with London O2 show, 2021 UK tour and new album

 Formed in 2003 and named after Marty McFly from the film “Back to the Future”, the band hasn’t released a new record since Above The Noise in 2010.
 When they went on hiatus in 2015, their relationships were allegedly more rocky than rock ’n roll — with drummer Harry Judd saying their friendships were “in the worst place they had been in the entire 13 years we’d known each other” according to the Daily Star.

 Fortunately, the band is back and stronger than ever.
-Keep reading for everything you need to know before you go to see McFly at London's O2 Arena or their 2020 UK tour.
+Keep reading for everything you need to know before you go to see McFly on their 2021 UK tour.

 McFly fast facts